chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 - Click on the grey bar at the bottom of the software interface to see all the logs, errors and warnings.

 - Verify your mesh in: ``Tools > Statistics > Mesh``.
-In particular pay attention that you only have one type of elements.
+In particular, make sure that you only have one type of elements.
 If not, changing the mesh refinement can help removing unwanted triangles in a quad mesh.

 - ``negative cells`` or ``cells volume < 0`` is a classical error that deal.II can trigger when importing a mesh generated with GMSH.
 This indicates that at least some of your ``Curve Loop`` or ``Line Loop`` are not defined with the same orientation (clockwise or counter-clockwise).
 Inspect your mesh with GMSH GUI:
 	* The cells should be drawn with color lines, different for each surface.